-Usually this is due to the price either being out of step with Andorra’s property market, the property being unfavourable due to location, lack of sunlight or overall condition, or a combination of many of these factors.
+Usually this is due to the price either being out of step with Andorra’s property market, simply being the wrong property type, or being unfavourable due to location, lack of sunlight or overall condition, or a combination of many of these factors.

 When the buyer pushes back and suggests other properties, it’s not uncommon for Andorran property agents to be unaware of these properties listed for sale.

 So if you’re looking to find the best property you can get, at a reasonable price in Andorra, at least some of the work will be yours to do.

 There are 3 main online property portals to check for listings that, in theory should have all of the properties in the country.
 We use the word in theory because in practice they will display around 75% of Andorran properties for sale at best.

 Below we’ll look at where you can find properties for sale in Andorra with relative ease.
 In each example we mention the percentage of the market it covers.

 Please be aware, these numbers change regularly and there’s some guesswork involved.
 As a portion of the Andorran property market changes hands via private sale, no one person really knows how many properties are for sale at any one time!